In this article, we are going to look at exercising overweight dogs.

 Also, it increases liver disease, pancreatitis, orthopaedic problems, osteoarthritis, respiratory issues, reproductive health issues and thyroid disease.
-Did you know the average life expectancy for an obese dog is four years shorter than that of a healthy weight canine?
+Did you know the average life expectancy for an obese dog is four years shorter than that of a healthy-weight canine?

-Below we will look at some ways to get the weight off fat dogs using simple exercise methods anyone can try!
+Below we will look at ways to get the weight off fat dogs using simple exercise methods anyone can try!

 Always check with your vet before starting any exercise program for your overweight pooch.

 There are many different causes of obesity in dogs, some of which can be prevented while others cannot.
 Animal owners can better prevent their pets from becoming obese by learning about the causes and what they can do to help manage them.